vasvjuck/LieSitPut-App/README.md

 **About The Project**

-I'll start with the name of my project, as one of the tasks was: 'Find a name for your product'.
+Let me begin with the name of my project, as one of the tasks was: 'Find a name for your product'.
 This application is called LieSitPut.
-I'll explain a little why this name - lie in bed, sit in a armchair, put in the cupboard, hence the idea of LieSitPut.
+I'll explain a little wwhat this name means - lie in a bed, sit in an armchair, put in a cupboard, hence the idea of LieSitPut.

-A little more about the idea of the application.
-The application offers the user a variety of furniture products.
-Helps to sort products by different categories and get the best deals by different options.
+A little bit more about the idea of the application.
+The application offers the user a variety of furniture products, helps to sort products by different categories and get the best deals by different options.
 The home page of the application is the authentication page.
-Depending on the role the user has chosen for authentication (admin, user), such functionality is available.
+The functionality I've created allows users to choose a role for an authentication: user or admin

 1.**The ADMIN is allowed to:**